raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 --- task ---

-Next, you will need to adapt your code for this new purpose.
+Next, you need to adapt your code for this new purpose.

 In this example, let's start with the code from the last section for the windmill.